AidanDelaney/ThinkCompSci-Cplusplus/01_toolset_and_hello_world.md

 2
 ```

+In the above example we can see that when we run the `ls` program correctly it returns `0` to the operating system.
+We can see this `0` on a Unix by asking the command interpreter to `echo $?`.
+When we run `ls` and it generates an error we can see that it returns `2` to the operating system.
+As a programmer I can look up this return code in a manual to further diagnose why the problem occurred.

 Once we have a `return 0` as the last line of `main` we can mostly ignore this detail.
 I've gone into an explanation of these details because it demonstrates one of the many differences between an advanced computer user and a programmer.
 As a programmer you have to have a deeper understanding of the operating system on which you're running.
 You will have to appreciate entire computer systems at a deeper level.

 ### A Stylistic Note on Whitespace